hthelander/Project-1/README.md

 ## Observations

-The graph below was created to track the trend of obesity rates from 1988-2018 between the ages of 2-19.
+A line graph was created to track the trend of obesity rates from 1988-2018 between the ages of 2-19.
 Between the years of 1988-1994 the obesity rate was at the lowest of all the years with a rate of 10%.
 When the HHFK Act was implemented the rates were steady with a slight increase, but overall 2018 was the highest of all years with a obesity rate of 19%.